List of Toriko characters: Toriko

-Toriko's hunting rule to only kill animals he is hunting, and to "knock" (immobilize) the rest.
+Toriko's hunting rule to only killer animals he is hunting, and to "knock" (immobilize) the rest.
 When he sees life taken for granted, he goes into a state of untamed rage.
 His regular technique is called "Fork and Knife" where he forms one of his hands as a claw (fork) and the other in a chop position (knife).
 His "Spiked Punch" attack is a series of punches to the same location that he employs to break through walls or defeat opponents.

 He has immunity to 70 different poisons and also has an animal-like sense of smell.
 He adopts a Battle Wolf's newborn pup and names it Terry.

 Toriko has been featured in a crossover TV specials with One Piece's Monkey D. Luffy and Dragon Ball Z's Goku.

 It is revealed that Starjun is his brother and his father is none other than the great Gourmet God Acacia and his mother is the Chef Goddess Froese.